ejgallego/coq-lsp/README.md

 stated in `coq-lsp.opam`.
 [Opam](https://opam.ocaml.org/) users can do `opam install --deps-only .`.

+There is a Nix flake available which will setup the necessery environment and can be used via `nix develop`.

 Once you have done that, do `make`, and the server will be build under `_build/install/default/bin/`